Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Results and discussion

-The damping parameter $\zeta$ effectively describes the extent of the nonlinear effects in {structure formation} and {characterises the suppression} of the primordial oscillations.
-It is {zero in the linear regime, such as} at $z=49$, and gradually increases as the redshift {decreases because the structures become progressively more nonlinear}.
-Thus reconstruction aims to reduce $\zeta$ and retrieve the primordial oscillations.
-In Table~\ref{tab2} it shows that, despite the reconstructed values of $\zeta$ are not reduced to zero due to the imperfection of reconstruction, they are evidently smaller than the unreconstructed values in all cases, and the uncertainties of $\zeta$ are also reduced after reconstruction in most low-redshift ($z<1$) cases, which {confirms} that the reconstruction succeeds in retrieving the lost wiggles to a great extent.
-Specifically, by comparing the cases among different models but same catalogues and redshifts, the {corresponding} values after reconstruction seem to be {nearly} independent of {the} model, which implies that the improvement on the {recovery} of the wiggles does not depend on the shape of the primordial oscillations\footnote{{This makes sense given that the amplitude of the primordial oscillations is small in this work, and so the wiggles can be considered as small perturbations to the primordial density field.
-Reconstruction, on the other hand, is sensitive to the overall distribution of matter.}}.
-This is similar to the unreconstructed $\zeta$, which supports the qualitative inference in the previous subsection that the nonlinear regime is similar at the same redshift for different models, although the unreconstructed values of {$\zeta$ in} Model 1 are commonly a bit larger than those {in} Model 2 and Model 3.
-Additionally, for each model, the reconstructed values of {$\zeta$ in} H1 are smaller than those {in} H2 at the same redshift, and the same trend {can be seen} in the unreconstructed values as well, which is attributed to that H1 has twice {the} halo number density as H2.
-Furthermore, for each catalogue, it appears that the reconstructed $\zeta$ is only reduced with increasing redshift at low redshift ($z<1$), it cannot be further reduced at high redshift ($z>1$).
-Taking Model 1 as an example, it could also be found in Fig.~\ref{fig:3} that the fitting curves of reconstructed wiggles at high redshift show very little difference compared with the low-redshift cases.
-By contrast, the unreconstructed $\zeta$ decreases with increasing redshift, thus the difference between the reconstructed and unreconstructed $\zeta$ seems to be large at low redshift {and} small at high redshift.
-In other words, the improvement given by the reconstruction is effective at low redshift but relatively limited at high redshift.
+The damping parameter $\zeta$ effectively describes the extent of the \Baojiunew{damping} effects \Yuhao{caused by the gravitational nonlinearities\footnote{\Baojiunew{Redistribution of matter due to baryonic processes, such as stellar and black hole feedback, could also lead to damping effects to the power spectrum, but that is less relevant for the range of scales we are interested in \citep[some of the recent galaxy formation simulations, e.g.,][predict that this affects the matter power spectrum at $k\gtrsim1h\mathrm{Mpc}^{-1}$]{Schaye:2014tpa,Springel:2017tpz}.}}} and {characterises the suppression} of the primordial oscillations.
+It is {zero in the linear regime, such as} at \Baojiunew{the initial redshift} $z=49$, and gradually increases \Baojiu{at lower} redshifts as the structures become progressively more nonlinear \Baojiu{and consequently more information of the wiggles in the primordial power spectrum gets \Baojiunew{damped}}.
+Thus reconstruction has the aim to reduce $\zeta$ and retrieve the primordial oscillations.
+Table~\ref{tab2} shows that the reconstructed values of $\zeta$ are evidently smaller than the unreconstructed values in all cases.
+Apart from a few high-redshift ($z>1$) cases, the uncertainties of most cases are also reduced after reconstruction, which {confirms} that the reconstruction \Baojiu{successfully retrieves} the damped wiggles to \Baojiu{an appreciable} extent.
+Specifically, by comparing the cases among different models but the same catalogues and redshifts, the {corresponding} values after reconstruction seem to be {nearly} independent of {the} model, which implies that the improvement on the {recovery} of the wiggles does not \Baojiunew{strongly} depend on the shape of the primordial oscillations\footnote{This makes sense given that the amplitude of the primordial oscillations is relatively small in this work, so that the \Baojiunew{effects of the} wiggles can be considered as small perturbations to the primordial \Baojiunew{and subsequently the evolved nonlinear} density field.
+Reconstruction, \Baojiunew{along with the reduction of $\zeta$ from the unreconstructed to the reconstructed cases that it leads to}, is sensitive to the overall distribution of matter}.